The Math of Warehouse Club Memberships

 Second-order effects the simple model ignores

 Two honest caveats keep this from being a pure slam dunk.
 First, bulk sizes change behavior: some households genuinely consume more (or waste more) when quantities are larger, which silently erodes the savings rate.
 Second, the treasure-hunt effect is real — warehouse retail is engineered around discovery purchases, and an unplanned $40 item per trip can wipe out a month of per-unit savings.
-Neither effect shows up on a receipt as a line item, which is why the calculator lets you set a conservative savings assumption instead of taking 15% on faith.
+Neither effect shows up on a receipt as a line item, which is why the calculator lets you set a conservative savings assumption instead of taking a generic savings rate on faith.

 How to actually decide